oracle-livelabs/developer/redwood-extensions/editpage/editpage.md

 3. Click **Add Edit Page**:
 	  ![Image alt text](images/addEdit.png)

-	In the Add Edit Page dialog the **accounts** object is already selected, which means this is the object we'll present to users in the UI.
+	In the Add Edit Page dialog the **accounts** object is already selected, which is what we want.

 4. Click **Next**.